 As you may have guessed, CPM is a very useful metric in marketing to show you the efficiency of an advertising campaign.
 It allows you to figure out how much it will actually cost you, thus setting an accurate budget based on the number of views you want to get for that type of online promotion.

 At the planning stage, it allows you to assess the cost-effectiveness of your strategy: consider your investment based on actual media exposure.
 This is not a unit cost: it is incurred each time an ad is viewed a thousand times, regardless of the number of users it reaches.
 In fact, the same person might see the same ad several times and still be considered as an impression to be charged.

-CPM doesn't guarantee that users will interact with an ad (for that you need CTR, Click Thorugh Rate, which I'll talk about shortly), but it is very useful for all marketing initiatives involving corporate branding and campaigns targeting the brand awareness: choosing to focus an online advertising campaign on Cost Per Thousand is ideal for making sure your ad is seen by as many people as possible.
+CPM does not guarantee that users will interact with an ad (for that you need the CTR, Click Thorugh Rate, which I will tell you about shortly), but it is very useful for all marketing initiatives involving corporate branding and campaigns aimed at the brand awareness: choosing to focus an online advertising campaign on Cost Per Thousand is ideal for making sure your ad is seen by as many people as possible.

 The motivation is quite simple: sometimes a click does not serve to generate awareness.
 In fact, in these cases it is enough to see the brand to increase awareness or authority.

 Although there are metrics galore for evaluating user engagement and ad effectiveness, CPM continues to be important to business owners and advertisers.

 Implementing a marketing strategy based on this parameter can have some important advantages.

 First of all, it helps you to improve credibility: having brand awareness as a focus, CPM campaigns increase visibility and brand awareness.
 You can also get leads that are very relevant to your business : in fact, usually with CPM ads you refine your targeting options so that you reach only the most relevant customers.